GSA-TTS/identity-handbook/_articles/deploying-sp-to-prod.md

 **Step 4:**

 *If uploading new logos:*
-  - run `./bin/asg-recycle prod idp`.
+  - run `aws-vault exec prod-power -- ./bin/asg-recycle prod idp`.

 *If no new logos:*
-  - run `./bin/asg-recycle prod migration`.
+  - run `aws-vault exec prod-power -- ./bin/asg-recycle prod migration`.
 This will kick off recycling *without* needing to scale out old instances.

 **Step 5:**

 Tail the logs so you can follow the recycle process by shelling into an instance.
-  - run `./bin/ssm-instance --newest asg-prod-migration`
+  - run `aws-vault exec prod-power -- ./bin/ssm-instance --document tail-cw --newest asg-prod-migration`
-  - then `tail -f /var/log/cloud-init-output.log` OR `tail -f /var/log/syslog`

 Migration instance needs at least a minute, maybe more before this command works.
 Tailing the logs is just for visual confirmation that the recycle has finished.